Smoke Alarms and Heat Detectors

 With the need to manage risk and reduce incidents, public and private sector specifiers and procurement teams will be looking for good quality, safe and reliable products.
-Because Kitemark schemes involve full audits before license award and continual re-assessment annually to ensure standards are maintained, Kitemark is one of the leading certification schemes available in the UK.
-As such, if a manufacturer can achieve and hold a Kitemark license then CE marking will be a formality when it becomes available from December 2010 and necessary by March 2013 for products sold in the EU under the Construction Products Instruction (CPD).
+Because Kitemark schemes involve full audits before licence award and continual re-assessment annually to ensure standards are maintained, Kitemark is one of the leading certification schemes available in the UK.
+As such, if a manufacturer can achieve and hold a Kitemark licence then CE marking will be a formality when it becomes available from December 2010 and necessary by March 2013 for products sold in the EU under the Construction Products Directive (CPD).

 BSI’s specialist facilities for testing visual alarm devices at its Hemel Hempstead laboratories can also be used by manufacturers for pre-assessment or developing testing prior to full type approval.
 These facilities can also be hired by customers to undertake indicative testing for design development in the quest for products to meet requirements of new standards or regulations.

 People often tend to react quicker and more appropriately to clear instruction than the sound of bells or sirens.
 Voice Alarms incorporated into a fire detection system can relay clear and